pyvideo/richard/docs/admin/install.rst

    I'm really sorry about that, but I'm still bootstrapping the project.

-   If you have thoughts on better instructions, let me know.
+   If you have thoughts on better instructions, let us know on the irc channel or write up an issue in the tracker.
+See the :doc:`Contributor's Guide <../contributors/index>` for more details.

 richard requires a bunch of stuff to run.
 I'm going to talk about this